GooeeIOT/cloud-examples/oauth2-test-client/README.md

 3. Run the client:
 `docker run --name flask -p 8080:80 -v $(pwd):/app --env-file env.list -d jazzdd/alpine-flask:python3`

 4. (Optional) If you need this as a public resource, try <ngrok.com>.
-You will need to modify `env.list` do use the Ngrok forwarding URL.
+You will need to modify `env.list` to use the Ngrok forwarding URL.

 5. Visit the client page in your browser at:
 `http://localhost:8080`